운동 해본 사람은 알지요 휴식기를 가져주는것도 좋고 운동을 다시 시작하면 다시 근력과 근육이 생겨요

 People who exercise regularly

-No matter how much rest period you take
+No matter how much rest you take

 Beginner exercise

-You don't even want to exercise.
+I don't even want to exercise

-It is minus 11 degrees Celsius today.
+It's minus 11 degrees today.